aamkye/bday/readme.md

 ## Description

-This is a RESTFUL app that receives requests from users and is able to show if today is one b-day or when it will be.
+This is a RESTFUL app that receives requests from users and is able to show if today is one bday or when it will be.

+## Local env

-## Requirements:
+### Requirements:

 * Docker
 * docker-compose (or `docker compose` component)